psi4/psi4/doc/sphinxman/source/optking.rst

 .. warning:: In some cases, such as the coordinate issues described above, optking will reset to maintain a consistent history.
-If an error occurs in Psi4 due to |optking__geom_maxiter| being exceeded but the final step report indicates that optking has not taken |optking__geom_maxiter| steps such a reset has occured.
+If an error occurs in Psi4 due to |optking__geom_maxiter| being exceeded but the final step report indicates that optking has not taken |optking__geom_maxiter| steps, such a reset has occured.
 Inspection will show that the step counter was reset to 1 somewhere in the optimization.